University campus in North Dakota

 Taylor combines technical expertise in computer science with a deep understanding of human behavior and learning.
 His dual background drives Hakia's mission: leveraging technology to build authoritative educational resources that help people make better decisions about their academic and career paths.

-Network Administration Degree Programs in North Dakota — Detailed School Profiles
+In-depth Network Administration program profiles in North Dakota

 At the associate's level, bismarck State College's network administration program leverages the state capital's concentration of government, healthcare, and insurance employers—creating a direct pipeline from classroom to job interviews.
 The curriculum balances foundational IT support skills with network infrastructure management, and students build portfolios through hands-on labs before graduation.
 Many graduates stay in Bismarck working for state agencies, Blue Cross Blue Shield, or regional IT firms, while others transfer into four-year programs.
 The program's biggest asset is proximity to employers actively recruiting and the tight integration between faculty and the local IT hiring community.